pydata/xarray/doc/index.rst

 =================================================

-**xarray** (formerly **xray**) is an open source project and Python package that aims to bring the labeled data power of pandas_ to the physical sciences, by providing N-dimensional variants of the core pandas data structures.
+**xarray** (formerly **xray**) is an open source project and Python package that aims to make working with labelled multi-dimensional arrays simple, efficient, and fun!

+Labelled multi-dimensional (a.k.a.
+N-dimensional) arrays are encountered in many fields, especially physical sciences, engineering, and finance.
+But multi-dimensional data doesn't fit neatly into pandas_, python's most popular data analysis package focused on label tabular data.
-Our goal is to provide a pandas-like and pandas-compatible toolkit for analytics on multi-dimensional arrays, rather than the tabular data for which pandas excels.
+Xarray provides a pandas-like and pandas-compatible toolkit for analytics on multi-dimensional arrays.
 Our approach adopts the `Common Data Model`_ for self- describing scientific data in widespread use in the Earth sciences:
 ``xarray.Dataset`` is an in-memory representation of a netCDF file.